wbullock97/MasterControl-Whitney-Bullock/README.md

 * Building and comparing three machine learning models
 * Evaluating model performance to determine the best solution

 In addition to my logistic regression and random forest models the team was able to developed a ranked list of all leads predicted to convert the highest regardless of filtered values.
+Jordan Sharples, also used his experience with LDA analyses to go in-depth on the contact lead variable.
+He was able to uncover which group of words in the title variable converted best with specific industries.
+This tailored targeted outreach approach has high potential for MasterControl.

 ---